mauricioaniche/repodriller/README.md

 *   in(): We use to configure the project (or projects) that will be analyzed.
 *   through(): The list of commits to analyze.
 We want all of them.
-*   withCommits(): Possible filters to commits, e.g., only commits in a certain branch
+*   filters(): Possible filters to commits, e.g., only commits in a certain branch
 *   reverseOrder(): Commits will be analysed in reverse order.
 Default starts from the first commit to the latest one.
 *   process(): Visitors that will pass in each commit.
 *   mine(): The magic starts!